Total Hip Replacement

 - Nerve injury that causes weakness, numbness, or both

 You may have other risks depending on your specific health condition.
-Discuss any concerns with your healthcare provider before the surgery.
+Discuss any concerns with your surgeon before the surgery.

 How do I get ready for hip replacement surgery?

-- Tell your healthcare provider if you are sensitive to or are allergic to any medicines, latex, tape, and anesthesia (both local and general).
+- Tell your surgeon if you are sensitive to or are allergic to any medicines, latex, tape, and anesthesia (both local and general).

-- Tell your healthcare provider about all medicines you are taking.
-This include prescription and over-the-counter medicines, and herbal supplements.
+- Tell your surgeon about all medicines you are taking.
+This includes prescription and over-the-counter medicines, vitamins, and herbal supplements.

-- Tell your healthcare provider if you have a history of bleeding disorders or if you are taking any blood-thinners (anticoagulants), aspirin, or other medicines that affect blood clotting.
+- Tell your surgeon if you have a history of bleeding disorders or if you are taking any blood-thinners (anticoagulants), aspirin, or other medicines that affect blood clotting.
 You may need to stop taking these medicines before the surgery.

 - You may get medicine (sedative) before the surgery to help you relax.

-- You may meet with a physical therapist before your surgery to talk about rehabilitation.
+- You may meet with a physical therapist before your surgery to talk about rehabilitation (rehab).

 - If you smoke, stop before your surgery.
 Smoking can delay wound healing and slow down the recovery period.